The Best Portable Grills of 2019

 Unlike a full-sized grill, like the Weber Spirit II E-310, portable grills take up very little space and are easy to move around.
 They’re also a great option for anyone who only wants to grill occasionally.
 While their compact size makes them less than ideal for cooking large cuts of meat—like a pork shoulder over indirect heat—these grills are perfect for cooking up burgers, brats, and chicken over high or low temperatures.

 We selected four gas grills and seven charcoal models and put each one through a grueling set of tests before coming to the conclusion that the Weber Q-1200 (available at Amazon for $209.00) is the best portable grill you can buy.
 It’s compact, powerful for its size, easy to use and clean, and can be fuelled by a lightweight fuel canister.
-That said, if you think that lugging around a heavy bag of briquettes and the mess that comes with cooking over charcoal is a small price to pay for smoky, delicious flavor, the Weber Jumbo Joe (available at Amazon) is our best portable charcoal grill.
+That said, if you think that lugging around a heavy bag of briquettes and the mess that comes with cooking over charcoal is a small price to pay for smoky, delicious flavor, the Weber Jumbo Joe (Available at Amazon) is our best portable charcoal grill.
 It cooks just as well as its full-sized counterpart.

 Here are the best portable grills we tested ranked, in order.